How to Remove a Tick From a Dog The Right Way

 What to do if your dog has a tick

-There are few types of ticks that you might encounter, like the American dog tick and brown dog tick.
-Each species has its own distinct markings and characteristics that will help you determine which tick you’re dealing with.
+There are a few types of ticks that you might encounter.
+Some examples include the American dog tick and the brown dog tick.
+Each species has its own distinct markings and characteristics.
+They can help you determine which tick you're dealing with.
+All ticks have eight legs and can transmit disease to your dog.

 2. Look for signs of infection.

-If you notice your dog scratching or biting a specific area on their body, they might have an unwanted critter.
-Be on the lookout for signs of tick bites like inflammation, redness, and rash.
+If you notice your dog scratching or biting a specific area on their body, they might be suffering from a tick bite.
+Observe the affected area for signs of tick bites such as:

 3. Safely remove the tick.

 If you find a tick attached to your dog you might wonder, how long do ticks stay on dogs?
-A tick stays attached during the feeding process, which can range from 5-7 days.
+A tick stays attached during the feeding process, which can range from five to seven days.

 The longer the tick feeds, the greater the chance of infection.
-Learn the steps to safely remove ticks and avoid tick-borne disease.
+Follow the steps below to safely remove ticks and avoid tick-borne diseases.

 Tick-borne disease is never something a pet parent wants to deal with.
-Make sure you know the signs of tick-borne illness, like Lyme disease, and consult with a veterinarian if your pet begins to experience symptoms.
+Make sure you know the signs of tick-borne illness, like Lyme disease.
+Consult with a veterinarian if your dog begins to experience symptoms.

 How to remove a tick from a dog

-- Preserve.
-After removing the tick, place it in a small container with isopropyl alcohol—which will kill the tick.
-Write the date and location of the bite on the top.
+After the tick detaches from your dog's body, place it in a small container with isopropyl alcohol.
+This will kill the tick but also help you preserve it in case your dog develops any symptoms after removal.
+Write the date and location of the tick bite on the top to share with your veterinarian.

-- Clean.
 Wash your hands with soap and water and clean the bite area with antiseptic soap.
-Be sure to disinfect your removal tool with rubbing alcohol as well.
+Be sure to disinfect your tweezers with a cotton ball and rubbing alcohol as well.

 Dos and don’ts of tick removal from a dog